 What’s the best way to measure volatility of private equity?
 Perhaps simply assigning a leverage multiple isn’t enough.
-Join Jack Wu, CFA, William Kinlaw, CFA, and Megan Czasonis as they discuss some of the main takeaways of “Private Equity and the Leverage Myth.”
-This paper was published in the Winter 2021 edition of The Journal of Alternative Investments, and is available for all to read.
-You can also a read a summary of the paper here.
+Moderated by Aaron Filbeck, CFA, CAIA, CIPM, FDP, Director, Global Content Development, CAIA Association, William Kinlaw, CFA, and Megan Czasonis of State Street Associates discuss some of the main takeaways of “Private Equity and the Leverage Myth.”
+This paper was published in the Winter 2021 edition of The Journal of Alternative Investments.